ziutek/emgo/README.md

 You can also load your program during debug session in gdb.
 Run `../debug-stutil.sh` or `../debug-oocd.sh` and next invoke `load` command.

 There are also scripts for [Black Magic Probe](https://github.com/blacksphere/blackmagic/wiki): `load-bmp.sh`, `debug-bmp.sh`.

+You may encounter problems where `st-util` or `openocd` can not connect to the board.
+This is often the case for boards without integrated debuger, when you did not connected the reset pin to the programmer.

 #### Documentation